jadikerjadiker/CS50-Final-Project/DESIGN.md

 HTML5 Canvas does not come without downsides though:

-* It's Very hard to deal with resizing screens
+* It's very hard to deal with resizing screens
 * All interactions need to be coded (including basic button functionality)
 * Updating/refreshing the screen can be complicated
     * We managed to avoid this for the most part by reloading the page when a game is restarted